wiseleywu/Conference-Central-API/README.md

 ## Task 2: Add Sessions to User Wishlist
-- To accommodate user wishlist, the `Profile` entity was modified to include a new property - `sessionKeysToAttend`, a list of all the Sessions' `websafeSessionKey` a user has put into his or her wishlist.
+- To accommodate user wishlist, the `Profile` entity was modified to include a new property - `sessionKeysToAttend`, a list of all the Sessions' keys a user has put into his or her wishlist.
 There is no need to create wishlist as a brand new entity since it is simply a list of sessions the user wishes to attend, which is similar to a list of conferences the user has registered to attend.
-A string list stored in the `Profile` entity allows easy querying and retrieving of all the session keys and their corresponding session entities
+A key list stored in the `Profile` entity allows easy retrieving of all the session keys and their corresponding session entities
 - The following endpoints API have been defined to implement this new option:
-  - `addSessionToWishList(websafeSessionKey)` - Add the given `websafeSessionKey`
+  - `addSessionToWishList(websafeSessionKey)` - Add the corresponding Session
-    to the user's sessions wishlist within their `Profile` entity, provided the user has already registered to attend the parent conference
+    key to the user's wishlist within their `Profile` entity, provided the user has already registered to attend the parent conference
-  - `deleteSessionInWishlist(websafeSessionKey)` - Remove the given
+  - `deleteSessionInWishlist(websafeSessionKey)` - Remove the corresponding
-    `websafeSessionKey` from the user's session wishlist
+    Session key from the user's wishlist
-  - `getSessionsInWishlist` - Query all the sessions across all the conferences the user has added to their wishlist
+  - `getSessionsInWishlist` - Retrieve all the sessions across all the conferences the user has added to his or her wishlist

 ## Task 3: Work on indexes and queries
 - Several queries have been added that would be useful for this application